hbenl/vscode-mocha-test-adapter/README.md

 -----------------------------------|---------------------------------------------------------------
 `mochaExplorer.files`              | The glob(s) describing the location of your test files (relative to the workspace folder) (default: `"test/**/*.js"`).
 These globs will be _added to_ the globs found in a mocha configuration file
 `mochaExplorer.ignore`             | Glob(s) of files to be ignored (relative to the workspace folder).
 These globs will be _added to_ the globs found in a mocha configuration file
+`mochaExplorer.watch`              | Configure a file watcher.
+See the section on using transpilers for more details.
 `mochaExplorer.env`                | Environment variables to be set when running the tests (e.g. `{ "NODE_ENV": "production" }`).
 These environment variables will be _added to_ the environment of the process running mocha.
 To _remove_ an environment variable, set its value to `null`
 `mochaExplorer.envPath`            | Path to a dotenv file (relative to the workspace folder) containing environment variables to be set when running the tests.
 If you set both `mochaExplorer.env` and `mochaExplorer.envPath`, the environment variables will be merged (with those from `mochaExplorer.env` overriding those from `mochaExplorer.envPath`)
 `mochaExplorer.cwd`                | The working directory where mocha is run (relative to the workspace folder)